-In June 2016, GZ Zheng Da, together with six co-operative parties, filed an appeal against the Yuexiu Court's rulings at the Railway Court.
-In May 2017, the Railway Court rescinded both the Yuexiu Court's rulings and the Bureau's Rulings.
+In June 2016, GZ Zheng Da, together with six co-operative parties, filed an appeal against the Yuexiu Court's ruling at the Railway Court.
+In May 2017, the Railway Court rescinded both the Yuexiu Court's ruling and the Bureau's Ruling.

-In November 2017, the Enforcement Bureau filed an administration petition (行政申訴) at the Guangdong Court with an attempt to overturn the rulings made by the Railway Court.
-In June 2019, the Guangdong Court ordered the Railway Court to re-hear the case with the enforcement of latest rulings temporarily suspended.
+In November 2017, the Enforcement Bureau filed an administration petition (行政申訴) at the Guangdong Court with an attempt to overturn the rulings made by the Railway Court

-In July, 2019, the Railway Court, under the direction of the Guangdong Court, reheard the case and revoked its earlier rulings and upheld the earlier rulings granted by the Yuexiu Court.
+In July 2019, the Railway Court, under the direction of the Guangdong Court, re-heard the case and revoked its earlier rulings and upheld the earlier rulings granted by the Yuexiu Court.

-With an objective to support the Renovation Scheme for Old Zones in Guangzhou (廣州 市老城區改造提升工程) promulgated by the Guangzhou Government, GZ Zheng Da did not pursue further to appeal against the Railway Court's latest decision.
+With an objective to support the Renovation Scheme for Old Zones in Guangzhou (廣州市老城區改造提升工程) promulgated by the Guangzhou Government, GZ Zheng Da did not pursue further to appeal against the Railway Court's latest decision.

 The subject commercial podium ceased operation in mid-August 2019 and was demolished in November 2019.
-Further information on the re-development plan of the subject site is elaborated in the "Business Review" section in the "Management Review and Analysis" of the annual report.